tahoe-lafs/pycryptopp/darcsver-1.6.3.egg/share/doc/python-darcsver/README.txt

 What Does It Do
 ---------------

-Create _version.py, based upon the latest darcs release tag.
+Create files containing version numbers, based upon the latest darcs release tag.

-If your source tree is coming from darcs (i.e. it is in a darcs repository), this tool will determine the most recent release tag, count the patches that have been applied since then, and compute a version number to be written into _version.py .
+If your source tree is coming from darcs (i.e. it is in a darcs repository), this tool will determine the most recent release tag, count the patches that have been applied since then, and compute a version number to be written into _version.py (and optionally other version files).
 This version number will be available by doing:

  from your_package_name import __version__